2020 World Series

-Despite not playing on their home field, the Dodgers were still designated as having home-field advantage in the series with the better regular season record.
-Los Angeles and Tampa Bay alternated victories during the first four games of the series before the Dodgers won both Game 5 and 6, becoming the first designated home team to win the World Series since the 2013 edition.
-Los Angeles shortstop Corey Seager was named the World Series Most Valuable Player (MVP) after batting 8-for-20 (.400) with two home runs, five runs batted in, and an on-base percentage of .556.
+Despite not playing on their home field, the Dodgers were still designated as having home-field advantage because they had the better regular-season record.
+Los Angeles and Tampa Bay alternated victories during the first four games before the Dodgers won Games 5 and 6, becoming the first designated home team to win the World Series since 2013.
+Los Angeles shortstop Corey Seager was named the World Series Most Valuable Player (MVP) after batting 8-for-20 (.400), with two home runs, five runs batted in, and an on-base percentage of .556.

 Background

 Impact of the COVID-19 pandemic

 Due to the COVID-19 pandemic, Major League Baseball (MLB) and the MLB Players Association (MLBPA) agreed to shorten the standard 162-game season to 60 games, the shortest since 1878.
 They also agreed to hold an expanded 16-team playoff tournament for only the 2020 season.
 In addition to each league's three division winners, each league's three division runners-up qualified, and two additional wild card teams per league qualified based on win–loss record.
 The first round was the Wild Card Series, a best-of-three playoff hosted by the higher seeded team.
 After that, the postseason maintained its standard format of a best-of-five League Division Series, best-of-seven League Championship Series, and the best-of-seven World Series.

 After COVID-19 outbreaks among several teams resulted in the postponement of about 40 regular season games, MLB and the MLBPA agreed to hold the division series, league championships, and World Series in protective "bubble" environments at neutral sites to limit the chances of experiencing another outbreak.
 MLB chose Globe Life Field in Arlington, Texas, as the site of the 2020 World Series.
 The Texas Rangers, who play their home games at Globe Life Field, failed to qualify for the postseason.
 It was the first time since the 1944 World Series (played between the St. Louis Cardinals and St. Louis Browns, who shared Sportsman's Park as their home field) that the entire series was held at one ballpark.

 While fans were not permitted to attend MLB games during the 2020 season, Commissioner Rob Manfred expressed his hope that fans would be able to attend the World Series in a limited capacity.
 On September 30, MLB announced that fans would be able to attend the NLCS and World Series at 25% capacity, allowing a maximum of 11,500 people to attend each game at Globe Life Field.
 Both teams stayed at the Four Seasons Resort and Club Dallas at Las Colinas as the designated bubble hotel.